-Route Alternative 4-A will be carried forward for analysis in the Tier 1 Service Level EIS as the primary route because it:
+Route Alternative 4-A will be carried forward for analysis in the Tier 1 EIS because, when compared to other route alternatives considered, it:

-- Meets project purpose and need

-- Has low construction complexity and low construction costs

-- Has modest grade crossing complexity

-- Does not require a new bridge over the Mississippi River

-- Is the shortest route alternative

-- Has close to the shortest travel time

-- Serves a large population

-- Has a direct connection to Union Station

-- Has no unreasonable environmental resource issues
+- Meets project purpose and need (purpose and need) - Has relatively low construction complexity and relatively low construction costs (technical and economic feasibility) - Has grade-crossing complexity similar to all route alternatives (technical feasibility) - Does not appear to require a new bridge over the Mississippi River (technical and economic feasibility) - Is the shortest route alternative (purpose and need) - Has a competitive passenger-train travel time (purpose and need) - Serves the largest population (purpose and need) - Has the highest ridership and farebox revenue forecast (purpose and need, and economic feasibility) - Has direct access to Chicago Union Station (technical and economic feasibility) - Has no unreasonable environmental resource issues (environmental concerns)

-The No-Build Alternative will also be carried forward for analysis in the Tier 1 Service Level EIS because evaluation of No Action is required by NEPA, and the alternative serves as a basis of comparison for likely impacts of constructing and operating the Chicago to Omaha Regional Rail Passenger System along Route Alternative 4-A.
+The No-Build Alternative will also be carried forward for analysis in the Tier 1 EIS because evaluation of No Action is required by NEPA, and the alternative serves as a basis of comparison for likely impacts of constructing and operating the Chicago to Council Bluffs-Omaha Regional Rail Passenger System along Route Alternative 4-A.

 Route Alternative 4-A is fully compatible with the selected route for Chicago to Iowa City intercity passenger rail service, which received an FRA service development grant award and is being actively pursued and developed by Illinois DOT.
-The Tier 1 Service Level EIS will evaluate various implementation alternatives of Route Alternative 4-A to incorporate the decisions made on by FRA and Illinois DOT concerning infrastructure improvements on the Chicago to Iowa City corridor.
-The Tier 1 Service Level EIS will also evaluate the reasonable alignment options in the Des Moines, Iowa vicinity to accommodate the freight traffic interference with the at-grade UP Railroad crossing while still providing the passenger service benefits.
-In addition, the Tier 1 Service Level EIS will evaluate the reasonable alternatives for connecting the new passenger rail service between Council Bluffs, Iowa and Omaha, Nebraska.
+The Tier 1 EIS will evaluate various implementation alternatives of Route Alternative 4-A to incorporate the decisions made on by FRA and Illinois DOT concerning infrastructure improvements on the Chicago to Iowa City corridor.
+The Tier 1 EIS will also evaluate the reasonable alignment options in the Des Moines, Iowa, vicinity to accommodate the freight traffic interference with the atgrade UP Railroad crossing while still providing the passenger service benefits.
+In addition, the Tier 1 EIS will evaluate the reasonable alternatives for connecting the new passenger rail service between Council Bluffs, Iowa and Omaha, Nebraska.

-The Tier 1 Service Level EIS will also evaluate the various service levels and station locations (Table 7-2).
-With respect to service levels, the Tier 1 Service Level EIS will evaluate three possible speed regimes (79 mph, 90 mph, and 110 mph) and several different reasonable service frequencies for the passenger rail service.
-In addition, reasonable alternatives for cities to be served will also be evaluated in the Tier 1 Service Level EIS.
-The Tier 1 Service Level EIS analysis will provide a basis for selecting the service level (operating speed, station stops, and frequency) that will best meet the purpose and need for the new passenger rail service.
+The Tier 1 EIS will also evaluate the various service levels and station locations (Table 7-2).
+With respect to service levels, the Tier 1 EIS will evaluate three possible speed regimes (79 mph, 90 mph, and 110 mph) and several different reasonable service frequencies for the passenger rail service.
+In addition, reasonable alternatives for cities to be served will also be evaluated in the Tier 1 EIS.
+The Tier 1 EIS analysis will provide a basis for selecting the service level (operating speed, station stops, and frequency) that will best meet the purpose and need for the new passenger rail service.

-Alternative Type Parameter Variation Service Level Speed 79 mph 90 mph 110 mph Frequency and Schedule 5 round trips /day Variable frequency (6-7 round trips per day) Intermediate station starts/stops Express service options Stations and Communities Served Limited intermediate stopsExpanded intermediate stops Configuration Des Moines At-grade crossing of UP Grade separation of UP New alignment Council Bluffs/Omaha Missouri River Crossing Options - Council Bluffs Missouri River Crossing Options - Blair
+Alternative Type Parameter Variation Speed 79 mph 90 mph 110 mph Service Level Frequency and Schedule 5 round trips /day Variable frequency (6-7 round trips per day) Intermediate station starts/stops Express service options Stations and Communities Served Limited intermediate stopsExpanded intermediate stops Des Moines At-grade crossing of UP Grade separation of UP New alignment Configuration Council Bluffs/Omaha Missouri River Crossing Options - Council Bluffs Missouri River Crossing Options - Blair